infostealers-stats/Credential-and-breach-monitoring/README.md

 - **Unknown**: No credible public corpus claim found

 ### Stealer-log access

-Marked **Yes** only if the company explicitly states support for **infostealer logs** or similar sources (malware-exfiltrated dumps, stealer dumps, session/cookie theft, etc.).
+Marked **Yes** only if the company explicitly states support for:

+- Infostealer logs
+- Malware-exfiltrated dumps
+- Credential harvesters
+- Session theft artifacts

 ### API availability

 Includes commercial APIs and/or documented programmatic access for search and alerts.

-### Session token/cookie support
+### Session token / cookie support

 Tracked only where a vendor publicly mentions monitoring:

-- session tokens
+- Session tokens
-- cookies
+- Cookies
-- bearer tokens
+- Bearer tokens
-- authentication secrets
+- Authentication secrets
-- “session hijack” artifacts
+- Session hijacking artifacts

 ### Core positioning

 Whether breach monitoring/search is the primary product, vs. a smaller module inside a broader security platform.

 ---

-## Vendor Summaries (What the Table Actually Means)
+# Vendor Summaries

+### Lunar

+Lunar is positioned as an infostealer-focused breach and dark web intelligence platform designed for modern identity compromise detection.
+It combines large-scale breach corpus coverage with explicit infostealer log ingestion and session token/cookie exposure monitoring.
+Unlike lookup-only tools, Lunar emphasizes operational workflows, API-driven automation, and detection of live authentication artifacts such as cookies and tokens that enable account takeover.
+Its positioning aligns strongly with SOC, identity security, fraud prevention, and proactive credential risk management teams.

 ### Intelligence X

-A broad OSINT + data indexing platform that supports searching across leaks, darknet content, and archived datasets.
-It is used heavily for investigation workflows and deep breach research.
-The corpus is among the largest in the space, and it provides an API, though “token/cookie monitoring” is not typically positioned as a first-class feature.
+A broad OSINT and data indexing platform that supports searching across leaks, darknet content, and archived datasets.
+It is widely used for investigation workflows and deep breach research.
+The corpus is among the largest in the space, and it provides API access, though token monitoring is not positioned as a primary feature.

-### Have I Been Pwned (HIBP)
-The most consumer-friendly and widely trusted breach alert service.
-It focuses on known breach events and notifications, not stealer logs or advanced threat intel.
-It provides API access, but the product is intentionally conservative and privacy-minded compared to dark web intelligence vendors.
+### Hudson Rock

+A stealer-log-first service focused on infostealer intelligence.
+It connects stealer infections to exposed credentials and session artifacts, and explicitly supports token/cookie exposure detection.
+Strong alignment with modern account takeover and malware-driven identity compromise workflows.

-### SOCRadar
+### Breachsense

-A digital risk and external threat intelligence platform with broad monitoring across open/deep/dark web.
-It tends to serve SOC and threat intel teams rather than being a pure “breach search engine.”
-It explicitly includes dark web signals and likely includes stealer-derived sources, although session token handling is not always clearly documented.
+A dark web monitoring platform with explicit positioning around credentials and session token exposure.
+It supports stealer logs and API access, making it suitable for automated monitoring and identity risk use cases.

 ### SpyCloud

 An enterprise identity exposure and account takeover prevention vendor.
-It heavily focuses on breach data and malware-derived exposure, including stealer logs.
-SpyCloud is positioned more as a defensive identity risk platform than as a general OSINT search engine.
+Strong focus on breach data and malware-derived exposure, positioned for enterprise identity risk mitigation rather than generic breach lookup.

-### DeHashed
-A breach search engine that supports lookups across common identifiers (emails, usernames, domains, IPs).
-It is widely used by analysts for breach enrichment and verification.
-It provides API access but is not typically marketed as a stealer-log-first platform, and token/cookie support is not public.

-### AmiBreached
+### SOCRadar

-A breach monitoring product focused on identity exposure alerts.
-It is less about investigation depth and more about detection/notification.
-It provides an API but does not strongly position itself around stealer logs or authentication token monitoring.
+An extended threat intelligence platform covering open, deep, and dark web signals.
+Serves SOC and threat intel teams with broader digital risk monitoring beyond breach search.

 ### KELA

-A cybercrime intelligence platform focused on underground ecosystems: forums, marketplaces, actors, and data leaks.
-It has strong stealer-log and identity exposure relevance, but is positioned as a broader threat intel vendor rather than a breach lookup tool.
+A cybercrime intelligence platform focused on underground ecosystems including forums and marketplaces.
+Strong stealer-log and identity exposure signals within a broader threat intel context.

-### OSINTLeak
-An OSINT-driven leak search/monitoring service.
-It is closer to breach lookup and alerting than to full threat intel.
-API access exists, but stealer logs and session token support are not emphasized.

-### Hudson Rock
-A stealer-log-first service strongly associated with infostealer intelligence.
-It is one of the clearest vendors in the space for connecting stealer infections to exposed credentials and active session artifacts, and it explicitly supports session token/cookie exposure.

 ### Flare

 A dark web threat intelligence platform designed for continuous monitoring and alerting.
-It covers a broad range of underground signals including leaked credentials and likely stealer-derived datasets.
-Token/cookie support may exist but is not consistently explicit.

-### NordStellar
-A newer entrant positioned specifically around dark web monitoring with strong marketing emphasis on cookies/session hijacking.
-It is one of the few vendors that explicitly highlights session token/cookie alerts, but API access is not a primary offering.

-### Breachsense
-A monitoring platform focused on breached credentials and dark web exposures.
-It is notable for explicitly mentioning session tokens/cookies, which is rare.
-It also supports stealer logs and API access.
+Covers leaked credentials and underground activity with enterprise positioning.

 ### LeakRadar

 A large-scale breach search platform with strong corpus claims and API access.
-It is positioned as a breach intelligence source with large coverage, and is one of the strongest “corpus + API” combinations.
-Explicit session token/cookie monitoring is not clearly documented.
+Focused more on searchable breach depth than token monitoring.

-### HackCheck
+### DeHashed

-A breach lookup service that is primarily portal-based.
-It is accessible and consumer-friendly, but it does not appear to support stealer logs or session token monitoring.
+A breach search engine widely used by analysts for exposure verification and enrichment.
+API-supported but not stealer-log centric.

 ### Constella AI

-An identity intelligence vendor that combines breach + stealer exposure into an enterprise identity risk perspective.
-It is closer to SpyCloud in positioning than to a generic breach search engine.
-Token/cookie support may exist in practice, but is not consistently documented publicly.
+An identity intelligence vendor combining breach and stealer exposure into an enterprise identity risk framework.

-### Mozilla Monitor
-A consumer breach alerting service built around Have I Been Pwned data.
-It is designed for usability and remediation, not for threat intelligence or investigation.
-It does not offer API access or stealer-log support.

-### Lookup-Only Utilities (Leaknix, Leak-Lookup, DataBreach.com, Leaked.domains)
-These platforms provide basic breach lookup capabilities by scanning known breach datasets and listing whether an email or domain appears in compromises.
-They may be useful for quick checks, but generally do not offer stealer-log depth, API integrations, or advanced identity risk workflows.
+### Consumer and Lookup Services

+Have I Been Pwned, Mozilla Monitor, HackCheck, Leaknix, Leak-Lookup, Leaked.domains, and DataBreach.com primarily provide lookup or alerting functionality with limited enterprise automation or stealer-log depth.

 ---